 Infrastructure Charges Estimate

-To understand what infrastructure charges apply to a proposed development please:
+To understand what infrastructure charges apply to a proposed development:

 - use the online self-service Infrastructure Charges Estimate function in the Logan Interactive Mapping tool (under the Property Info menu); or